Health and Safety Resources for the BPI Community7/15/2020

-As we are currently in the midst of a global public health crisis spawned by the novel coronavirus COVID-19 pandemic, the BPI Public Health Program will be providing the BPI community with updated and ongoing information and recommendations for how individuals and communities can minimize the risk of contracting and spreading the virus and what we can do if we become infected.
+As we are currently in the midst of a global public health crisis spawned by the novel coronavirus COVID-19 pandemic, the BPI Public Health Program will be providing the BPI community with recommendations for how individuals and communities can minimize the risk of contracting and spreading the virus and what we can do if we become infected.
 We are aware that there is a lot of false and confusing information circulating right now.
 Drawing on the expertise of our staff and alumni in the field of public health, our aim is to provide a trusted resource for information.

 What should happen if you think you might have the coronavirus?

 The highest priority is knowing what to do if you are now feeling ill or soon begin to feel sick.
 Please follow these guidelines and please call the hotlines/helplines listed below for further guidance and assistance: